0xdeface/django4-vite-vue3-typescript-bootstrap/README.md

     )
 ```

-## you can use you routes insive js with django-js-route
+## you can use you routes inside js with django-js-route
 ```js
 const link = (<any>window).reverseUrl('catalog')
 ```